wiktorn/sparta/content/posts/thermo.md

 In the play, there is a significant grotesque scene in which the surgeon amputates a soldier’s genitals.
 It shows how the categories of masculinity and war separated, while their unity was central to the classical perspective on Thermopylae.

-> Officer: The bullet hit me -- -- I cannot say in the lady’s presence. […]
+> **Officer**: The bullet hit me -- -- I cannot say in the lady’s presence. […]
-Medic: Sacré de nom – it is very simple, you will not have any descendants neither on the sword side, nor on the distaff side.
+**Medic**: Sacré de nom – it is very simple, you will not have any descendants neither on the sword side, nor on the distaff side.
 I’ll cut off the rest of ovum, so it won’t putrefy in gangrene.
-Officer: Oh, Katie, what a wound….
+**Officer**: Oh, Katie, what a wound….
-Medic: Yes, yes – Katie is not for you anymore, nor are you for Katie.
+**Medic**: Yes, yes – Katie is not for you anymore, nor are you for Katie.
 But you will live – as the saint of Padua. (*he departs*)
-Surgeon: From now only easy things: amputations. [^5]
+**Surgeon**: From now only easy things: amputations. [^5]

 These aspects of the play are emphasized in its recent interpretations.
 A theatre poster by a Polish graphic designer Franciszek Starowieyski reflects the duality of the play’s approach to Thermopylae.
 First, it shows the conventional elements of its stereotypical image: the red colour connects with the symbolic meaning of blood on the one hand and with the colours of the Polish flag on the other.
 The letter “T” for “Thermopylae” resembles a cross placed on a tomb.
 However, a single gouged, red eye close to the left corner introduces an element of grotesque to this image, while the tomb itself seems corroding on the edge.
 The idea of national resurrection – so dear for Polish Romantics and Neo-Romantics – is signalized by sprouting potatoes, Polish staple food, just the opposition of any solemn, poetic, or religious symbolism.